pgrill/guidelines/apprenticeship/README.md

 # Final words

 We encourage you to propose changes to the apprentice process.
-We believe in a [continous improvement](https://man.sophilabs.io/people/#continuous-improvement) process and we are constantly trying to do a better job at it.
+We believe in a [continuous improvement](https://man.sophilabs.io/people/#continuous-improvement) process and we are constantly trying to do a better job at it.
 As an apprentice, you have much better insight into what could make the process better for you than does someone who's been working here for five years.
 Feedback is always appreciated.
-If you have feedback on the overall apprentice program, please discuss the issue with your mentor, or DM.
+If you have feedback on the apprentice program, please discuss the issue with your mentor, or DM.

 Note: This page is based on the great work done by Thoughtbot, available at their [Github](https://github.com/thoughtbot/apprenticeship) repository.